naseemmig02/naseemmig02.github.io/index.md

 ---
-title: "Naseem Migdadi — AI/ML Engineer"
+layout: default
 ---

+# Naseem Migdadi

 ## About